Skip to main content

 Recapping what we know:

-We are excited by the thymus as an indication because other than the central nervous system, it is arguable that there is no single organ that if rejuvenated would lead to longer, healthier lifespans in humans than the thymus.
+We are excited by the thymus as an initial target because, other than the central nervous system, it is arguable that there is no single organ that if rejuvenated would lead to longer, healthier lifespans in humans than the thymus.
 Everyone on the other side of maturity (20-30) starts to experience immune system decline as a product of aging-related changes in the thymus.
+By age 50-60, the thymus loses ~95% of its mass and reduces naïve T-cell production by over 90%.

 More specifically, thymus regeneration post-chemotherapy is a tractable first market.
 Globally, ~20M new cancer cases occur each year, with about half receiving chemotherapy.
 Severe immunosuppression affects roughly a third of these patients, leaving ~3M individuals annually with no good solution beyond G-CSF regimens.
 At pricing comparable to G-CSF ($25K+ per course), the immediate oncology TAM is roughly $80B.
 Even priced more accessibly, the market remains substantial.